 "We all like that the service is seamless.
 We don't have to worry about what the assistants are doing or if they are out of the office because there is a backup and a team that is managing everything in the background," said James Orsillo, Partner and Chief Financial and Operating Officer at Underscore VC.

 "There's also huge value in the flexibility to add resources when workloads grow."
 Underscore has five Prialto assistants, and James liked his assistant Marco so much that he hired him as a full-time employee of the firm.
-Direct hiring is rare but indicative of the level of integration we create with client teams.
+Direct hiring is rare, but it is indicative of the level of integration we create with client teams.

 The Managed Service Difference

 The point of a managed service is to provide executives and teams with the support they need without adding more management headaches for executives and talent teams.
-We take care of the training, supervision, and quality control, and clients focus on their work and building productive relationships.
+We handle the training, supervision, and quality control, allowing clients to focus on their work and build productive relationships.
 The assistants are part of client teams and contribute to success beyond task completion.
-They love their job because building relationships with executives are rare in their home markets, as are opportunities to learn and develop marketable business skills.
+They love their job because building relationships with executives is rare in their home markets, as are opportunities to learn and develop marketable business skills.

 Want to learn more?
-Check out “How Enterprises Outsource Executive Assistants in 2022.”
+Check out The Ultimate Guide to Virtual Assistants